-- a. \Box The requesting party and counsel, including in-house counsel; - b. □ Employees of such counsel assigned to and necessary to assist in the litigation; - c. □ Consultants or experts assisting in the prosecution or defense of the matter, to the extent deemed necessary by counsel; - d. □ Any person from whom testimony is taken or is to be taken in these actions, except that such a person may only be shown that Confidential Information during and in preparation for his/her testimony and may not retain the Confidential Information; and - e. □ The Court (including any clerk, stenographer, or other person having access to any Confidential Information by virtue of his or her position with the Court) or the jury at trial or as exhibits to motions. - - a. □ Inform the person of the confidential nature of the information or documents; and - b. □ Inform the person that this Court has enjoined the use of the information or documents by him/her for any purpose other than this litigation and has enjoined the disclosure of that information or documents to any other person. - 6. □ The Confidential Information may be displayed to and discussed with the persons identified in Paragraphs 4(c) and (d) only on the condition that prior to any such display or discussion, each such person shall be asked to sign an agreement to be bound by this Order in the form attached hereto as Exhibit A. In the event the person refuses to sign an agreement in the form attached as Exhibit A, the party desiring to disclose the Confidential Information may seek relief from the Court. - 7. □ The disclosure of a document or information without designating it as "confidential" does not constitute a waive the right to designate such document or information as Confidential Information provided that the material is designated pursuant to the procedures set forth herein no later than that latter of fourteen (14) days after the close of discovery or fourteen (14) days after the document or information.
-If so designated, the document or information shall thenceforth be treated as Confidential Information subject to all the terms of this Stipulation and Order.

-- 8. □ All information subject to confidential treatment in accordance with the terms of this Stipulation and Order that is filed with the Court, and any pleadings, motions or other papers filed with the Court disclosing any Confidential Information, must be filed under seal to the extent permitted by law (including without limitation any applicable rules of court) and kept under seal until further order of the Court.
+The requesting party and counsel, including in-house counsel; - b.

+Employees of such counsel assigned to and necessary to assist in the litigation;

+c. ☐ Consultants or experts assisting in the prosecution or defense of the matter, to the extent deemed necessary by counsel; d.
+Any person from whom testimony is taken or is to be taken in these actions, except that such a person may only be shown that Confidential Information during and in preparation for his/her testimony and may not retain the Confidential Information; and e.
+The Court (including any clerk, stenographer, or other person having access to any Confidential Information by virtue of his or her position with the Court) or the jury at trial or as exhibits to motions.
+5. $\hfill\Box$ Prior to disclosing or displaying the Confidential Information to any person, counsel shall: a. $\hfill\Box$ inform the person of the confidential nature of the information or documents; and b. inform the person that this Court has enjoined the use of the information or documents by him/her for any purpose other than this litigation and has enjoined the disclosure of that information or documents to any other person.
+6. discu in the The Confidential Information may be displayed to and discussed with the persons identified in Paragraphs 4(c) and (d) only on the condition that prior to any such display or discussion, each such person shall be asked to sign an agreement to be bound by this Order in the form attached hereto as Exhibit A. In the event the person refuses to sign an agreement in the form attached as Exhibit A, the party desiring to disclose the Confidential Information may seek relief from the Court.
+7. "con infor to th close so de The disclosure of a document or information without designating it as fidential" does not constitute a waive the right to designate such document or mation as Confidential Information provided that the material is designated pursuant e procedures set forth herein no later than that latter of fourteen (14) days after the of discovery or fourteen (14) days after the document or information's production.
+If esignated, the document or information shall thenceforth be treated as Confidential mation subject to all the terms of this Stipulation and Order.
+8. pape All information subject to confidential treatment in accordance with the terms of Stipulation and Order that is filed with the Court, and any pleadings, motions or other rs filed with the Court disclosing any Confidential Information, must be filed under to the extent permitted by law (including without limitation any applicable rules of court) and kept under seal until further order of the Court.
 To the extent the Court requires any further act by the parties as a precondition to the filing of documents underseal (beyond the submission of this Stipulation and Order Regarding Confidential Information), it is the obligation of the producing party of the documents to be filed with the Court to satisfy any such precondition.
-When possible, only confidential portions of filings with the Court are to be filed under seal - 9. □ At the conclusion of litigation, the Confidential Information and any copies thereof shall be promptly (and in no event later than thirty (30) days after entry of final judgment no longer subject to further appeal) returned to the producing party or certified as destroyed, except that the parties' counsel are permitted to retain their working files on the condition that those files will remain confidential.
+When possible, only confidential portions of filings with the Court are to be filed under seal

+At the conclusion of litigation, the Confidential Information and any copies thereof shall be promptly (and in no event later than thirty (30) days after entry of final judgment no longer subject to further appeal) returned to the producing party or certified as destroyed, except that the parties' counsel are permitted to retain their working files on the condition that those files will remain confidential.